storj/drpc/README.md

     - Bi-directional streaming support over upgraded HTTP(S) connections using WebSockets
     - Concurrent RPCs via connection pool

+ * Open an issue or join the [Zulip chat](https://drpc.zulipchat.com) if you'd like to be featured here.

 ## Other Languages

 DRPC can be made compatible with RPC clients generated from other languages.
-For example, [Twirp](https://github.com/twitchtv/twirp) clients can be used against the [drpchttp](https://pkg.go.dev/storj.io/drpc/drpchttp) package.
-Other compatibility layers are in progress.
+For example, [Twirp](https://github.com/twitchtv/twirp) clients and [grpc-web](https://github.com/grpc/grpc-web/) clients can be used against the [drpchttp](https://pkg.go.dev/storj.io/drpc/drpchttp) package.

 Native implementations can have some advantages, and so some bindings for other languages are in progress, all in various states of completeness.
 Join the [Zulip chat](https://drpc.zulipchat.com) if you want more information or to help out with any!